 Image Source: Medium

-The arrangement, spacing, visual appearance, and loading speed of various elements such as images, text, logos, etc need to be customized.
+The arrangement, spacing, visual appearance, and loading speed of various elements, such as images, text, logos, etc, need to be customized.

-With assuring the optimum efficiency of your website on mobiles, you can at least first assure a large number of mobile visitors to convert better.
+By ensuring the optimum efficiency of your website on mobiles, you can at least first assure a large number of mobile visitors to convert better.